GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 54. The RNA message comes from "Plains of San Augustine"...
 "Augustine is the patron saint of brewers" / booze. https://en.wikipedia.org/wiki/Augustine_of_Hippo AND "book printers" saint!
 Helen publisher.

 55. Hounds of booze, booze hounds?
 Who let the Dog's out on Carol's back yard to eat Helen?

+56. Speak the Finnegans Wake directions.
+"Helen is a Force Ghost" now, a force of historical information about Carol's boozing and drinking and eating.
+And John 1:1 writing and reading "Force Ghost".